Cryptography & Secure Design

 String sessionId = Base64.getUrlEncoder().withoutPadding().encodeToString(token);

-// ❌ Never use Math.random() or java.util.Random for security
+// โ NEVER use Math.random() or java.util.Random for security โ predictable seed

-// ✅ Constant-time — always takes same time regardless of where mismatch is
+Constant-time โ always takes the same time regardless of mismatch position

 boolean safe = MessageDigest.isEqual(